 - Edit Remote Desktop endpoint settings

-Manage Windows Endpoint Settings area - Ability to select access rights on Windows Endpoint Settings area.
+Manage Windows Endpoint Settings area - Ability to select access rights on the Windows Endpoint Settings area.

 - Specific access device settings windows